 The amount of jargon being used around this topic isn’t reducing and is still causing confusion.
 I’m going to try to clear this up for you…here goes!

-The terms VACCP (vulnerability Assessment Critical Control Points) and TACCP (Threat Assessment Critical Control Points) have been around a while now, but I’m really not a fan of these acronyms for 2 reasons;
+These terms have been around a while now, but I’m really not a fan of these acronyms for 2 reasons;

 - Secondly, threats (TACCP) and vulnerabilities (VACCP) are not two separate assessments they must be considered together.
 A threat being a deliberate act to cause harm or for financial gain and vulnerability being a measure of how exposed the business is to the threat having an impact.
 So the two must be considered as part of the same assessment.